 Chip Load Explained

 Do you like Ice Cream?
 If you do, you have probably had someone make you a cone and have seen "Chip Load" in action.
 Imagine two people, one small and one large, scooping your favorite flavor onto a cone.
-The smaller person, uses fast short shallow strokes producing small, thin slivers that have a tendency to melt as the ice cream is placed on top.
+The smaller person, uses fast short shallow strokes producing small, thin slivers that has a tendency to melt as the ice cream is placed on top.
 The larger person, uses slow long deep strokes producing thick slivers that have a tendency to tip the bucket.
-This casual observation to "chip load " in the machining world is the result of short strokes, fast strokes create heat, long torque strokes create stress.
-The result of the machines RPM and the FEED Rate have a direct relationship to each other and if you do not pay attention, the result will be poor machine performance.
-Short Strokes often create "heat" resulting in shorter tool life, bit breakage.
+This casual observation relates to "chip load " in the machining world as well in short,fast machining strokes, creating heat, and long, torque strokes creating stress.
+Both scenarios are not ideal to maximize tool/machine performance.
+A machines RPM and the FEED Rate have a direct relationship to each other and if you do not set the correct values, (the chip load) the result will be poor machine performance, parts moving, bit breakage.
+Short Strokes create "heat" resulting in shorter tool life, bit breakage.
 Long deep strokes="torque" result in bit breakage, poor edge quality and parts moving.
 Neither situation is ideal in the world of CNC machining.
-Heat is the killer of CNC machine tools, especially in carbide tooling; since heat degrades the tool if the right balance of chip load hasn't been established.
 The right Chip Load measured in imperial or metric, explained further below, should be the perfect scoop of your favorite cone.

 Chip Load in Perfect Balance